-- (a) a director or officer of a reporting issuer, - a director or officer of a person or Corporation that is itself an insider or subsidiary of a reporting issuer, - (c) a person or Corporation that has, - (i) beneficial ownership of, or control or direction over, directly or indirectly, securities of a reporting issuer carrying more than 10 per cent of the voting rights attached to all the reporting issuer's outstanding voting securities, excluding, for the purpose of the calculation of the percentage held, any securities held by the person or Corporation as underwriter in the course of a distribution, or - (ii) a combination of beneficial ownership of, and control or direction over, directly or indirectly, securities of a reporting issuer carrying more than I 0 per cent of the voting rights attached to all the reporting issuer's outstanding voting securities, excluding, for the purpose of the calculation of the percentage held, any securities held by the person or Corporation as underwriter in the course of a distribution.
+(a) a director or officer of a reporting issuer,

-- (d) a reporting issuer that has purchased, redeemed or otherwise acquired a security of its own issue, for so long as it continues to hold that security, - (e) a person or Corporation designated as an insider in an order made under subsection 1(11) of the Securities Act (Ontario), - (f) a person or Corporation that is in a class of persons or companies designated under subparagraph 40 v of subsection 143 (1) of the Securities Act (Ontario).
+- (b) a director or officer of a person or company that is itself an insider or subsidiary of a reporting issuer, - (c) a person or company that has, - (i) beneficial ownership of, or control or direction over, directly or indirectly, securities of a reporting issuer carrying more than 10 per cent of the voting rights attached to all the reporting issuer's outstanding voting securities, excluding, for the purpose of the calculation of the percentage held, any securities held by the person or company as underwriter in the course of a distribution, or - (ii) a combination of beneficial ownership of, and control or direction over, directly or indirectly, securities of a reporting issuer carrying more than 10 per cent of the voting rights attached to all the reporting issuer's outstanding voting securities, excluding, for the purpose of the calculation of the percentage held, any securities held by the person or company as underwriter in the course of a distribution, - (d) a reporting issuer that has purchased, redeemed or otherwise acquired a security of its own issue, for so long as it continues to hold that security, - (e) a person or company designated as an insider in an order made under subsection 1(11) of the Securities Act (Ontario), - (f) a person or company that is in a class of persons or companies designated under subparagraph 40 v of subsection 143 (1) of the Securities Act (Ontario).

-An "early warning" requirement is triggered under the Securities Act (Ontario) and under the securities legislation of certain other provinces of Canada when an investor acquires beneficial ownership of or control or direction over 10% or more of the Corporation's common shares.
+An "early warning" report is triggered under securities legislation in Canada when an investor acquires beneficial ownership of or control or direction over 10% or more of the Corporation's common shares.
 As a result, it is imperative that any Director, Officer or employee who intends to complete a share acquisition that will result in the crossing of the threshold referred to above consult with the Chairman of the Corporation to determine the nature of the individual's reporting obligations under applicable Canadian securities legislation.